aroberge/reeborg/api_docs/hand_written/naming_convention.md

 ## When 3 is not enough

 In some cases, the basic three arguments, `name`, `x`, and `y`, are not sufficient.
 To deal with such cases in a general way, a fourth argument can be added; this argument will be a Python **dict** or, if using Javascript, a simple object.
-Some specific examples will be given later.
+Some specific examples are provided elsewhere.

 ## Available _things_ and general help